Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 In some cases (e.g., G30), the star formation histories for stars inside and outside $r=5$~kpc are similar.
 In others there are significant differences, which vary between different galaxies.
-As already discussed, in G23 there is a peak in star formation coincident with the MMAP merger which produces stars mainly at small radii.
-However, the reverse is true in G27; while there is again a peak in star formation at the time of the merger, in this cases it is dominated by stars at $r>5$~kpc.
+As already discussed, in G23 there is a peak in star formation coincident with the MMAP merger and relative AM reversal which produces stars mainly at small radii.
+However, the reverse is true in G28; while there is again a peak in star formation at the time of the reversal, in this cases it is dominated by stars at $r>5$~kpc.
 There is therefore great diversity in the star formation histories of retrograde populations.